Mark Campbell (tight end)

-Mark Joseph Campbell (December 6, 1975) is a former American football player.
-He played professional football for ten seasons in the National Football League (NFL) as a tight end for the Cleveland Browns from 1999–2002, the Buffalo Bills from 2003 to 2005, and the New Orleans Saints from 2006–2008.
-He played college football for the University of Michigan from 1995 to 1998.
+Mark Joseph Campbell (December 6, 1975) is an American former professional football player who was a tight end for 10 seasons in the National Football League (NFL) with the Cleveland Browns from 1999 to 2002, the Buffalo Bills from 2003 to 2005, and the New Orleans Saints from 2006 to 2008.
+He played college football for the Michigan Wolverines from 1995 to 1998.

 Early years

 Campbell was born in Clawson, Michigan, in 1975.
 He is the youngest of 5 children of John and Elizabeth Campbell.
 His siblings are John (brother), Kevin (brother), Diann (sister), and Doug (brother).
 He grew up in Clawson and attended Bishop Foley Catholic High School in Madison Heights, Michigan.
 He was an All-State selection as a High School Senior in football, basketball, and baseball.
 Additionally, Campbell was 1 of 2 Tight Ends (Future Hall of Fame member Tony Gonzalez as the other) to be selected as a Football Parade All-American.
 He accepted a football scholarship to attend the University of Michigan.
 In later years, Campbell was selected in the Catholic League Hall of Fame.